Bed Level Correction

 - Run a First layer calibration to get a good baseline calibration.

 - Print the gcode prepared in the previous step with a PLA filament (ideally light and opaque color).
 The print is just one layer high and takes up most of the printable surface.
-You do not have to print the entire file, stop the print as soon as the differences in layer height are obvious.
+You do not have to print the entire file, stop the print as soon as the differences in layer height across the plate are obvious.

 - Evaluate where the layer is too squished and full of scars and where there are gaps in between the lines.